Orienteering map: Field-work

 Field-work is carried out using a small part of the base map fixed to a survey board, covered with a piece of draughting film, and drawn with pencils.
-Some map-drawing software has been adapted for making it easy to use a tablet to take notes in the field.
+Some map-drawing software has been adapted to make it easy to use a tablet to take notes in the field.

-The final map needs to be drawn with sufficient accuracy so that a feature shown on the map can be identified clearly on the ground by the competitor, thus, field-workers need to locate features with a high level of accuracy, to ensure consistency between map and terrain.
+The final map needs to be drawn with sufficient accuracy so that a feature shown on the map can be identified clearly on the ground by the competitor; thus, field-workers need to locate features with a high level of accuracy to ensure consistency between the map and the terrain.
 Where the map and terrain are inconsistent, the feature becomes unusable: no control point can be placed there.
-Periodic corrections to the map may be necessary, typically vegetation changes in forested areas.
+Periodic corrections to the map may be necessary, typically due to vegetation changes in forested areas.

 Drawing (cartography)

 Corrected topographic maps

 The earliest orienteering maps used existing topographic maps e.g. United Kingdom Ordnance Survey 1:25 000 plans.
 These were cut down to a suitable size, corrected by hand, and then copied.